JP1Q/BazaarShiHypixel/README.md

 What might be added:

-Top crafts
-auction snipe watcher
+Top crafts and auction snipe watcher